Almonde's varnished hull didn't survive a channel crossing in 2016.

-It's now a fine off-white
+It's now a fine off-white.

 Almonde's New Custodian Shouts, “Ahoy !”

-Stephen Hetherington bought Almonde from Andre Vink last year.
+Stephen Hetherington bought Almonde from Andre Vink in 2016.
 He writes, “I sailed her from Holland last year and she's now moored in Dartmouth alongside Peter Gregson's (the Woodenships broker) Vertue, Caulpona.
 In that time I have made a few changes: that varnish previous owners were so proud of didn't survive the Channel crossing (sun and heavy seas had it crazed and flaked in five days - the hull is now a fine off-white), a host of engine repairs, a new prop shaft coupling (the old one gave up before we passed Cowes), and the mainsail re-cut to take out the 'lens' in the foot.
 She's a fine boat, strongly built of teak and sound; she's already carried me through some quite tough weather”.

 This Half Model of Almonde by Peter Ward was sold for €465 in 2014